jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

 different but similar things.
 Instead, it should be regarded as a distinction in viewpoint.
 The things that are described as "spiritual" are not simply _like_ things in the spiritual world - they _are_ of things in the spiritual world.
+For instance, the use of "spiritual force" seems to refer to things impelling things such as virtuous conduct and religious devotion, as opposed to mystic forces acting in the material world.
+For instance, there is this statement:

+    Although outwardly cataclysms are hard to understand and to endure, yet there lies a great wisdom behind them which appears later.
+All the visible material events are inter-related with invisible spiritual forces.
+The infinite phenomena of creation are as interdependent as the links of a chain.
+	(Abdu'l-Baha, Divine Philosophy, p.
+116)

+This is from an old reference, using probably a faulty translation, but the underlying meaning is probably still accurate.
+In Baha'i thought, spiritual forces are present in the world; the main distinction between the Baha'i Faith and the other religious is Baha'u'llah's revelation, and He has spelled out this interface between the spiritual and the material in such writings as "The Tablet of All Food."
 Exploration of this concept is out of the scope of this writing, but Baha'is, like many religions before it, believe such things as moral reals, virtues and other key phenomenological entities in the human experience are actually spiritual things, in the sense of being